AOMediaCodec/av1-spec/annex.a.levels.md

   * "High" compliant decoders must be able to decode streams with seq_profile less than or equal to 1.
   * "Professional" compliant decoders must be able to decode streams with seq_profile less than or equal to 2.

-**Note:** Main profile consists of YUV 4:2:0 or monochrome sequences with bit depth equal to 8 or 10.
+**Note:** The Main profile supports YUV 4:2:0 or monochrome bitstreams with bit depth equal to 8 or 10.
-High profile consists of all main profile sequences plus YUV 4:4:4 sequences with bit depth equal to 8 or 10 (monochrome is not allowed when seq_profile=1).
+The High profile further adds support for 4:4:4 bitstreams with the same bit depth constraints.
-Professional profile consists of all high and main profile sequences plus YUV 4:2:2 sequences with bit depth equal to 8 or 10 or 12, 4:2:0 sequences with bit depth equal to 12,
+Finally, the Professional profile extends support over the High profile to also bitstreams with bit depth equal to 12, and also adds support for the 4:2:2 video format.
-4:4:4 sequences with bit depth equal to 12, and monochrome sequences with bit depth equal to 12.
 {:.alert .alert-info }

 ### Levels